 I never was too familiar with her back story prior to viewing this and this sets up an amazing origin story as it shows her becoming a strong, powerful women fighting.
 Because this takes place before Justice League, it gives us a chance to see a DC film take place in World War I. This was a story that kept me invested the entire time.
 It reminded a lot of Captain America: The First Avenger as both has a similar feel and structure.
 Seems odd comparing a DC movie to a Marvel movie isn’t it?
 So basically, it’s DC’s answer to Captain America.

 All props go to the director Patty Jenkins.
 Seeing that a female director direct a high budget film and seeing her vision to how to capture this heroine on the screen was perfect.
 She’s primarily known for directing 2003’s Monster, which won Charlize Theron an Oscar, and I was confident she can make a good film featuring one of the greatest heroines in comic books.
 Jenkins was capable of doing what she’s allowed to do and didn’t need studio interference.
 It’s clear she was influenced by Richard Donner’s Superman: The Movie which is understandable because there were a few scenes that showcased that fact gracefully.
-Which is a credit to her and screenwriter Allan Heinberg.
+As a whole, it’s a credit to her and screenwriter Allan Heinberg.
 Being a female director who doesn’t have a lot under her belt, she should honest be proud of herself to accomplishing a great comic book that worked.

 Gadot was phenomenal as the titular character.
 Even though I was curious when she was first announced to play Wonder Woman back in 2013, there was a chance that she could pull this off, and I was right.
 Because at first, this question pop in my head, “The chick from the Fast and Furious movies?
 I’m not sure.”
 Now, this will prove those haters wrong after this.
 Her appearance in BvS was brief, she provided one of the best moments in the film.
 The way she personalized her is as expected as she shows empowerment for women who want to fight.
 She’s naive and becomes this fish out of water type person when it comes to learning about the world outside her island, but she wants humanity and needs to protect the world from danger.
 I cared so much about her, just makes you want fight with her.